Posted on: Jan 20, 2023 | 3 mins | Written by: HDFC ERGO Team

 • Breaking down premiums in case of joint family policies

-Having separate health insurance policies for each member allows you to split and pay the premium individually, even if you live in a joint family.
+Having separate health insurance policies for each member allows you to split and pay the premiums individually, even if you live in a joint family.
 This way, every member can claim deductions on the premium paid, thereby maximising the tax savings of the entire family.

 • Making use of the super senior citizen benefit